Don’t “Fake It Till You Make It.” In the Workplace, Keep It Real. (Blog Post)

 - Empower yourself to be authentic in the workplace by working on a personal development plan with your professional development plan.
 Being in alignment will ensure that you are nurturing your mental health along with driving your career forward.

 - Look to your organization for mental health aid benefits and emotional wellness activities and events to foster more human connection.
 Take your paid time off; don’t forfeit or delay it.
 Time away from work is essential for everyone.

 True progress for employee wellbeing will come when organizations create a culture in which employees are able to be real with themselves and their colleagues.

-Azaleah Peterson is the Associate for Corporate Board Services at Catalyst and manages the Catalyst Women On Board™ initiative.
-Additionally, she supports donor stewardship and participates in the Expanding Dialogues committee, which creates internal opportunities for learning, collaboration, and conversations on race and ethnicity within Catalyst.
-Azaleah gratefully owes her…
+Azaleah Peterson served as the Associate for Corporate Board Services at Catalyst and managed the Catalyst Women On Board™ initiative.
+Additionally, she supported donor stewardship and participated in the Expanding Dialogues committee, which created internal opportunities for learning, collaboration, and conversations on race and ethnicity within Catalyst.
+Azaleah gratefully owes…